CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 ### Task 5: Remove a Windows device from Entra

+In this task you will disconnect the SEA-WS1 computer from Entra ID and remove the device association.

 1. On SEA-WS1, signed in as **azuread\jonisherman**, select **Start (1)** and then select **Settings (2)**.

     ![](../media/p3t5s1.png)